twelve-of-code-official/.github/CODE_OF_CONDUCT.md

 **Any other relevant information -** If you have other relevant information related to your punishment, feel free to include it in your message.

-We may respond to you with asking a question.
+We may respond to you by asking a question.
 Please answer as truthfully and quickly as possible.
-We will discuss your punishment privately and make a decision based off of the information that we gather.
+We will discuss your punishment privately and make a decision based on the information that we gather.

-The Code of Conduct still applies while discussing the punishment that you recieved, and may negatively impact the punishment that you recieved, depending on the severity of the situation.
+The Code of Conduct still applies while discussing the punishment that you received, and may negatively impact the punishment that you received, depending on the severity of the situation.

-## Other Notes

-We reserve the right to apply any punishment listed, under any circumstances that we believe is fair, for any reasons, even if it is not listed here.